 Iris Xue knows a thing or two about doing business in China.
-She’s an MBA graduate from China Europe International Business School (CEIBS) and an MBA case researcher for the school’s Case Development Center.
+She’s an MBA graduate from China Europe International Business School (CEIBS) and an MBA case researcher for the school’s Case Center.

-The Case Development Center was developed in 2001 with the goal of becoming the world knowledge center for China-specific managerial issues.
+The Case Center was developed in 2001 with the goal of becoming the world knowledge center for China-specific managerial issues.

 MBA students on the CEIBS MBA cover cases developed in house on strategy, corporate governance, marketing, organizational behavior, political economy and the business environment, production, entrepreneurship, and more.
 Students are given the most up-to-date knowledge on how Chinese companies go global, and how overseas corporations expand into the Chinese market.